5004-SEA-Fa24-Geeng/hello-world-xiaoyesaya/Report.md

 ### Program Flow
 Write a short paragraph detailing the flow of the program in your own words.
 This is to help you understand / trace the code (and give you practice of something called a code walk that will be required in this course).

+   The program starts in main() in AlohaWorld which then asks the client for their name and location with ConsoleView.getName() and ConsoleView.getLocality().
+The Greeter object is created using the name and locality that are provided.
+The Greeter.greet() method generates a greeting based on locality.
+The ConsoleView.printGreeting() method prints the greeting to the client.
+The ConsoleView.checkRunAgain() method asks the user if they want to be greeted again.
+If client selects "yes", the program will get the input from user again using ConsoleView.getLocality.
+If the client selects "no", the program will end.

 ## Assignment Questions